MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 Having up-to-date devices is important.
 A previous feature improvement lets you see when updates are ready to *install*.
 With this new update, your device displays when an update is available to *download*.
 As with desktop devices, when an update is available, your Hololens displays a blue update circle icon.
 This icon is near your user icon.

 1. Select your user icon.
-The user context menu will open.
+The user context menu opens.
 1. Select **Download update** to launch the Settings app updates page that shows the update available to download.

 :::image type="content" alt-text="This screenshot shows the start menu context for OS updates." source="images/hl2-update-context-menu-crop-6in.png":::